Fibromyalgia Basics

 Feels Like the Flu

 When viruses invade your body, the immune cells in your central nervous system go ballistic to protect your brain.
 In doing so, your neurons send pain alarms out to your muscles and other tissues.
-This widespread achiness causes fatigue, trouble concentrating (brain fog), and insomnia.
+The nervous system dysfunction causes fatigue, trouble concentrating (brain fog), insomnia, and a deflated mood.
 It’s the very thing that lands people in bed when an infectious agent invades their body.

 Research shows that these immune cells are on the rampage in people with fibromyalgia.
 But instead of causing symptoms for only a day or two, these cells remain in the “enraged” mode.
 This produces a chronic state of flu-like symptoms.